|8:30am||Doors open for sightseeing|

 Tom Daggett - OBE Organ Outreach Fellow

 Tom Daggett is a former Organ Scholar of Lincoln College, Oxford.
-He has a wealth of experience in the field of outreach, principally from his association with the Centre for Theology and Community, where he continues to work part-time.
-He also runs the Hackney Children’s Choir and has a deep vocation to help the disadvantaged, particularly through his own enthusiasm for and experience of music.
+He has a wealth of experience in the field of education and outreach, principally from his association with the Centre for Theology and Community.
+He founded the Hackney Children’s Choir and has a deep vocation to help the disadvantaged, particularly through his own enthusiasm for and experience of music.